JakubTabor/Data_augmentation_imbalance_data/README.md

 # The final results are not impressing, in this case ensemble learning is not so effective
 ![](https://github.com/JakubTabor/Data_augmentation_imbalance_data/blob/main/Images/ensemble_final_report.png)
-* But we were able to improve f1-score from class nr.1 (previous was 0.54 now it is 0.61)
+* But we were able to improve f1-score from class nr.1 **(previous was 0.54 now it is 0.61)**

+# Still the best method in that case was SMOTE technique which gives us following results (from loss: 0.4490, accuracy: 0.7846, f1-score 1 class: 0.54 SMOTE gives us: loss: 0.4094, accuracy: 0.8204,  f1-score 1 class: 0.83)